Scrunchie: 2010s revival

 Even after its loss of popularity, the scrunchie made a comeback in the late 2010s.
 It was seen all over runways making its way back into fashion.
 In 2017, scrunchies appeared at the New York Fashion Week as part of Mansur Gavriel's fall 2017 collection.
-It was an event that fashion publications like Vogue and Harper's Bazaar would mention in their own articles; scrunchies were coming back but as low, loose ponytails rather than on top of the head.
-A Vogue editor even included the scrunchie in a "can't-live-without hair products" list coining it as an essential accessory for makeup-removal time at the end of the workday.
-The scrunchie has expanded on its popularity, with even Balenciaga getting involved, selling an "XXL" silk scrunchie for $275.
+It was an event that fashion publications like Vogue and Harper's Bazaar would mention in their own articles; scrunchies were coming back, but on low, loose ponytails rather than on top of the head.
+A Vogue editor even included the scrunchie in a "can't-live-without hair products" list, naming it as an essential accessory for makeup-removal time at the end of the workday.
+The scrunchie has since expanded in popularity, with even Balenciaga selling an "XXL" silk scrunchie for $275.

-Scrunchies are no stranger to the public sphere, making their way into the hair and on the wrists of celebrities.
-Famous women such as Hailey Bieber, Bella Hadid, Gigi Hadid, Ruth Bader Ginsburg, and Selena Gomez have all been seen wearing them again.
+Scrunchies are no stranger to the public sphere, making their way into the hair and onto the wrists of celebrities.
+Famous women such as Hailey Bieber, Bella Hadid, Gigi Hadid, Ruth Bader Ginsburg, and Selena Gomez have all been seen wearing them.
 Singer Lizzo generated news when she wore a $100 scrunchie with jewels on it backstage at MTV's Video Music Awards.
-It was featured in the popular Netflix original movie To All the Boys I've Loved Before as a symbol of power struggle between main character Lara Jean and her former BFF, and the character Eleven on Stranger Things was seen wearing them in the third season of the show in 2019.
+The scrunchie was featured in the popular Netflix original movie To All the Boys I've Loved Before as a symbol of power struggle between main character Lara Jean and her former BFF, and the character Eleven on Stranger Things was seen wearing them in the third season of the show in 2019.

 Scrunchies are often exchanged between tweens and young teens as a sign of an emerging romance.
-Generally, a girl will give a boy a scrunchie as a sign of affection or to say that he is "cute" or that he is her "crush", and the boy will wear the scrunchie usually on his wrist.
+Generally, a girl will give a boy a scrunchie as a sign of affection or to say that he is "cute" or that he is her "crush", and the boy will wear the scrunchie, usually on his wrist.

 Scrunchies are also an integral part of the VSCO girl aesthetic, which is a trend that is discussed greatly on TikTok.
 The VSCO girl is seen as a teen aesthetic among Gen Z culture, and the most prominent addition to the look is an armful of scrunchies.
-The re-surge in popularity is partly attributed to the rise in nostalgic culture at the end of the 2010s.
-Another reason cited for its rise in popularity in the late 2010s is an increased emphasis on hair health, the scrunchie is gentler on curly, coarse, or kinkier hair than normal hair ties.
+The scrunchie's resurgence in popularity is partly attributed to the rise in nostalgic culture at the end of the 2010s.
+Another reason cited for its rise in popularity in the late 2010s is an increased emphasis on hair health: the scrunchie is gentler on curly, coarse, or kinky hair than normal hair ties.
 They also add volume to buns without having to use hair bun inserts to create a doughnut shape, and they help to avoid creating dents in the hair.